18 Nov How To Be A Five-Star Uber Driver

 Keep it clean outside

 Once every two weeks, or more often in heavy weather, treat your vehicle to a full foam wash.
 Buff chrome.
 Pay extra for waxing and paint protection.
 If you want to go further, black the tyre-walls and apply a water-repellent coating to windows to reduce rain smear.

 Keep it clean inside

-Your car’s interior gets a lot more rider scrutiny than the exterior, so this area deserves special attention.
+Your car’s interior gets a lot more rider scrutiny than the exterior, so this area deserves special attention, especially when adhering to social distancing and sanitary laws around COVID.
 Follow the tips below to keep your car’s inside as shiny as its outside.